Modern Transmission

 What's it all about?
 As climate change gets worse and fossil fuels get more expensive, there is a vital need to reform our policies connected to transmission--the big power lines designed to move large amounts of electricity across the country--to get cleaner, more affordable energy resources delivered to consumers.
 An interconnected transmission network also increases grid resilience in the face of disruptions.

-2. Storage as Transmission: Strong transmission policy isn't just about building more transmission.
-It's also about developing and using grid-enhancing technologies (GETs), like storage, that can improve reliability by serving as a backup during temporary outages.
+2. Alternative Transmission Technologies: Strong transmission policy isn't just about building more efficient transmission.
+It's also about using technologies that can get the biggest bang for our buck out of the existing transmission system.
+Grid-Enhancing Technologies (GETs) can allow grid operators to maximize the amount of electricity going through existing transmission lines.
+Other alternative transmission technologies, like storage as a transmission asset, can improve reliability by having a battery serve as a backup during temporary outages.
 Storage as transmission can even be cheaper and quicker to build than traditional transmission lines.

 Why should consumers care?
 If you care about affordable, clean and reliable electricity, you care about transmission.
 We pay for transmission as a separate line item on our power bills, and it is becoming a bigger and bigger part of our bill.
 Well-planned transmission is key to fully unlocking the clean energy transition.